-Muirfield Golf Club: Scottish Course Votes To Admit Women Members
+Muirfield Golf Club: Scottish Course Votes to Admit Women Members

 — Nicola Sturgeon (@NicolaSturgeon) March 14, 2017

-The result was actually the golf club’s second attempt to realize gender parity in their membership.
+The result was actually the golf club’s second attempt to realise gender parity in their membership.
 In May 2016, the members of Muirfield golf club held their first vote over this issue.

-Requiring a two-thirds majority to pass the motion to allow both men and women members, Muirfield’s first vote fell 2 percent short (64 percent for, 36 percent against).
+Requiring a two-thirds majority to pass the motion to allow both men and women members, Muirfield’s first vote fell 2% short (64% for, 36% against).

 This result drew criticism from the wider public, not least the 30 Muirfield members who lobbied to continue to exclude women members.
 Today’s Scottish first minister, Nicola Sturgeon, called the decision “indefensible” at the time.